cerner/terra-graphs/packages/terra-graphs/docs/contributing/README.md

 Create an issue and add any stakeholders to that issue.
 This issue will be closed once you have :+1: from all of the stakeholders (or subsequent issues are created within their own git repo queues).

-####Note:
+#### Note:

-To run WDIO test cases in local, you must install docker on your machine.

-Install Docker version 17.09.0 or higher.
-Installation instructions can be found at https://docs.docker.com/install/.
+To run the WDIO tests locally, please install docker version 17.09.0 or higher.
+Installation instructions can found [here](https://docs.docker.com/get-docker/).